 We look forward to working with you to resolve this claim.”

-We hope you do well with your dispute of the ICBC decision.
+We hope you do well with your dispute over the ICBC decision.